 If your dog is on leash and they are not latched (from biting the other dog) you can pull back.
 And quickly turn the your dog away.
-If they are latched onto each other with a firm bite Do Not pull back as this will only tear the flesh more and cause real damage.
+If they are latched onto each other with a firm bite Do Not pull back as this will only tear the flesh more and could cause real damage.

 7. Leave in control of yourself and your dog and don’t inadvertently cause a behavioral problem!
 (Pay attention to this one)

 If your dog is around a large group of dogs (at the dog park) calmly leave the area right away.
 After exchanging personal info at the scene of course – I would assume this goes without saying!
 Unless the wounds are so small that they really won’t need any vet assistance.
-I mention leaving because you don’t want more dogs jumping in because of the over-excited energy (see rules one and two!).
+I mention leaving because you don’t want more dogs jumping in because of the over-excited fight energy in the atmosphere (see rules one and two!).
 If it is only your dog and another dog I would NOT suggest you leave the area right away as this can almost instantly cause a behavioral issue in your dog!
 Your dog could form a new habit and think that it was such a traumatic experience (even if it wasn’t traumatic and most times it is not!) based on your raw and foolhardy emotional responses!
-If it indeed was traumatic -meaning a real fight that lasted more than a couple seconds with real puncture wounds (you know they look like a vampire bit down on your dog and many lacerations) – you should literally pretend for your dog’s sake that it was no big deal.
+If it indeed was traumatic -meaning a real fight that lasted more than a couple seconds with real puncture wounds (you know the ones, they look like a vampire bit down on your dog and your dog has many lacerations) – you should literally pretend for your dog’s sake that it was no big deal.
 This is when you need to be strong for your dog and in control of your thoughts and your emotions.
 (They say he who has self control is more powerful than he who controls an entire army)